tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

  # TC and Overview

-You are unwelcome, condescended to by unorganized unprepared outsiders, pariahs of your homeland. the alchemists, tanninite
+You are unwelcome, condescended to by unorganized unprepared outsiders, pariahs of your homeland.
+Alchemists is the name you've given to these newcomers, tannia is the word in your tongue, your people